Japan suspends 1.6 mln doses of Moderna shot days after contamination reports | Health

 Both Japan and Moderna said that no safety or efficacy issues had been identified and that the suspension was just a precaution.
 But the move prompted several Japanese companies to cancel worker vaccinations planned for Thursday.
 "Moderna confirms having been notified of cases of particulate matter being seen in drug product vials of its COVID-19 vaccine," Moderna said in a statement.

-"The company is investigating the reports and remains committed to working expeditiously with its partner, Takeda, and regulators to address this," it added, referring to Japan's Takeda Pharmaceutical.
-A Health Ministry official said Takeda first found out about the contaminated shots on Aug.
+"The company is investigating the reports and remains committed to working expeditiously with its partner, Takeda, and regulators to address this," it added, referring to Japan's Takeda Pharmaceutical, which distributes the vaccine in the country.
+A Health Ministry official said Takeda first found out about the contaminated vials on Aug.
 16 and reported the issue to the government on Wednesday.
 The delay was because Takeda needed time to gather information on which vials were affected and where they were in the country, the official said.

+Moderna said the contamination could be due to a manufacturing issue in one of the production lines at its contract manufacturing site in Spain.
+Spanish pharma company Rovi, which bottles or "fills and finishes" Moderna vaccines for markets other than the United States, said it is investigating possible contamination of Moderna doses and the issue appeared to be limited to a few batches bound for Japan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)